tylerkempton/mcp-weather-python/README.md

 2. Generate an API key.

 ## Run
-Test the weather MCP server with the MCP Inspector and Claude Desktop.
+Test the weather MCP server with the MCP Inspector.

 ### MCP Inspector
 1. Run your serer with the MCP Inspector, execute the following command: